raptor-ml/docs/docs/reference/how-does-raptor-work/deployment.md

 # Deployment

-All of Natun's resources are defined as Kubernetes compatible YAML manifests.
+All of Raptor's resources are defined as Kubernetes compatible YAML manifests.
 Users store them in a source control repository, pass them through a code review process, easily diff them to see changes, and eventually deploy them to a **Kubernetes Cluster**.

-The actual method of deployment is outside of Natun's scope, but is compatible with whatever method is used in your company - from manual deployment using `kubectl apply` through manually triggered Jenkins jobs and up to fully automated Continuous Deployment solutions such as ArgoCD.
+The actual method of deployment is outside of Raptor's scope, but is compatible with whatever method is used in your company - from manual deployment using `kubectl apply` through manually triggered Jenkins jobs and up to fully automated Continuous Deployment solutions such as ArgoCD.